 Our research nurtures students' talents to prepare them for scholarly and professional careers, and enhances economic development in the state.
-The institute strengthens interdisciplinary materials research by involving faculty members from diverse backgrounds and expertise, but with commonality of interests.
-The interdisciplinary character of the institute broadens the horizon of faculty and students while keeping them abreast of recent and ongoing developments in science and technology.
+The Center strengthens interdisciplinary materials research by involving faculty members from diverse backgrounds and expertise, but with commonality of interests.
+The interdisciplinary character of the Center broadens the horizon of faculty and students while keeping them abreast of recent and ongoing developments in science and technology.
 The aim is to expose students to a broad experience, not a byproduct of immersion in an intensive research experience in a manner such that the students are trained in interdisciplinary thinking and practice.

 The above approach to research in structural and functional materials helps to achieve the following: